 A modal dialog allows a user to enter information or provide a prompt to various actions initiated by the user while interacting with the application.
 A modal dialog on the web has various use cases such as the following:

 - Display a view for a user account registration/login.

 - Temporarily block the main window to allow a file to be uploaded to the application.

 - Allowing a user to select preferences allowed by the application which may include various configuration options.

-Since a modal dialog appears on top of the body's main content, there are various approaches one can use to design the look and feel of the modal dialog.
+Since a modal dialog appears on top of the body’s main content, there are various approaches one can use to design the look and feel of the modal dialog.
 The target environment for designing the modal dialog for this tutorial is the browser.
-The modal dialog will be centered on the browser window and it will be placed on top of the other HTML body contents.
+The modal dialog will be centred on the browser window and it will be placed on top of the other HTML body contents.

 The code below displays the CSS styling for the modal dialog.

-The desired behavior for the modal dialog is not to displayed unless when it is explicitly opened.
+The desired behaviour for the modal dialog is not to be displayed unless when it is explicitly opened.
 This may occur if a user opens it by clicking a button and thus changing its displayed property.
-The modal backdrop spans the full screen by removing it from the normal document flow and positioning it relative to the body's block top, left, right and bottom positions.
+The modal backdrop spans the full screen by removing it from the normal document flow and positioning it relative to the body’s block top, left, right and bottom positions.

 A modal dialog should be implemented in such a manner that the main content is not in interactive mode when the modal dialog’s view is displayed.
 When using the keyboard to navigate the page, the focus should not go outside the modal dialog once it is active.